savonet/book/workflow.md

 documentation](http://www.icecast.org) for this.
-We simply suppose here that we have setup a sever on the local machine (its address will be `localhost`) with the default password `hackme` (that you should really really change if you do not want to have problems).
+We simply suppose here that we have setup a sever on the local machine (its address will be `localhost`) with the default password `hackme` (that you should really really change if you do not want to run into problems).

 Streaming our radio to the world is then as simple as this: